 ADVISORY COMMITTEE FORMATION.
-For applicants to become informed about faculty strengths and resources, it is best to begin with a search of faculty pages at the College of Design to understand faculty publications as well as other design accomplishments.
-A list of faculty currently participating in the DDes and PhD programs is maintained: https://design.ncsu.edu/faculty-staff/#phd-in-design
+For applicants to become informed about faculty strengths and resources, it is best to begin with a search of all tenure and tenure-track faculty members associated with the College, to understand faculty publications as well as other design accomplishments.
+Two members of the advisory committee must be from the College of Design and all other members can be selected from participating institutions.

 During the application process, individuals submit a detailed research proposal.
 The proposal precisely describes the topic to be studied, proposed evidence/data/methods to be applied, anticipated products/result of study, and its expected impact on relevant design practice.
 Once an applicant advances through initial screening, DDes program advisors and/or and supporting committee members may then be suggested.
 Once admitted to the program, students work with the Program Director to shape their advisory team.